IBM 1401

 Memory Addressing

-Memory addressing is odd and requires special mention.
-Fortunately, you rarely have to deal with it directly when writing in Autocoder, which takes entries in the natural number form, and translates them in the 3 BCD character coded form.
+Memory addressing is very odd and requires special mention.
+Fortunately, you rarely have to deal with it directly when writing in Autocoder, which takes memory address entries in decimal number form (from 0 to 16,000), and translates them in the 3 character form use internally by the machine instructions.

-The complications arises because memory addresses codes in an instruction are constrained to a field of only 3 BCD characters in length.
-For the first 1,000 locations, you use the number of the location and the meaning is straightforward: 000 is the first location and 999 is the last one.
+The complication arises because the 16,000 memory addresses are constrained to a field of only 3 BCD characters in length.
+For the first 1,000 locations, the addresses are straightforward: 3-word character string 000 is the first location and 999 is the last one.
+The original designers had just 1000 locations of memory in mind, to keep costs low - core memory was one of the primary cost drivers.

-But the 1401 originally shipped with 4,000 locations of memory.
-How would you address these staying with BCD codes (remember this is the only thing the 1401 can deal with, it has no concept of binary addresses or numbers)?
-By adding extra A and B bits of course, which result into zone punches on the cards, corresponding to characters which do not bear relationship with the number they represent, unless you are very fluent in Hollerith code.
-So for accessing 1000 to 1999, you add zone bit A to the hundreds number (zone punch 0 on the card), for 2000 to 2999 you add zone bit B (zone punch 11 on the card), and for 3000 to 3999 you add bits A and B (zone 12 punch on the card).
-You therefore end up with and adress that looks like below, with one alphanumerical character in the hundreds, and two decimal characters for the tens and units.
+This is how it works: memory addresses 1000 to 1999, are encoded starting with a 000 to 999 code as if you were addressing the first 1000 locations, but you add zone bit A to the hundreds number (equivalent to an added zone punch 0 on the card).
+For 2000 to 2999, you add zone bit B instead (zone punch 11 on the card), and for 3000 to 3999 you add bits A and B (zone 12 punch on the card).
+You end up with the following address coding, with one alphanumerical character in the hundreds, and two decimal characters for the tens and units.

 And I can probably stop here, because Raul Rolfssen has made an incredible simulation environment and videos that explain how to program the 1401: